 - 1. Initial Survey: An Initial Survey is conducted on organizations that apply for ACHC accreditation for the first time.
-Initial Surveys are unannounced. - 2.
+Initial Surveys are announced. - 2.
 Renewal Survey: A Renewal Survey is conducted on organizations that are currently accredited by ACHC.
 Renewal Surveys are conducted in the same format as an Initial Survey; however, during the Renewal Survey, the Surveyor also reviews previous deficiencies for compliance.
-Renewal Surveys are unannounced. - 3.
+Renewal Surveys are announced. - 3.
 Licensure Survey: A Licensure Survey is conducted on organizations that are required to obtain a license before beginning to conduct business.
-If ACHC is approved to conduct a Licensure Survey in that state, ACHC will conduct a one day survey that includes a review of the organization's policies and procedures.
+If ACHC is approved to conduct a Licensure Survey in that state, ACHC will conduct a one-day survey that includes a review of the organization's policies and procedures.
 The ACHC Surveyor will verify that proper personnel are in place and the organization is ready to begin operation.
-Licensure Surveys are announced.

-- 4. Dependent Survey: A Dependent Survey is a re-survey conducted on an organization that was not in compliance with ACHC Accreditation Standards.
+Licensure Surveys are announced. - 4.
+Dependent Survey: A Dependent Survey is a re-survey conducted on an organization that was not in compliance with ACHC Accreditation Standards.
 Dependent Surveys are unannounced. - 5.
 Corporate Survey: A Corporate Survey is conducted on corporate organizations.
 Corporate Surveys provide the organization the opportunity to present policies and procedures and other relevant information that demonstrate compliance with the ACHC Accreditation Standards.
 Corporate Surveys are announced. - 6.
 Initial Sampling Survey: An Initial Sampling Survey is conducted for corporate organizations seeking ACHC accreditation for the first time.
 This survey takes place following the Corporate Survey to validate the information presented.
 An accreditation decision cannot be released until the Initial Sampling Survey(s) have been completed.
-Initial Sampling Surveys are unannounced. - 7.
-Validation Survey: A Validation Survey is for a corporate customer that takes place at least 30 days following the Corporate Survey.
-Validation Surveys will be conducted on a percentage of the organization's locations to verify compliance with the ACHC Accreditation Standards.
+Initial Sampling Surveys are unannounced.

+- 7. Validation Survey: A Validation Survey is for a corporate customer that takes place at least 30 days following the Corporate Survey.
+Validation Surveys are conducted on a percentage of the organization's locations to verify compliance with the ACHC Accreditation Standards.
 Validation Surveys are unannounced. - 8.
 Focus Survey: A Focus Survey is conducted on organizations to ensure ongoing and continued compliance with the ACHC Accreditation Standards.
 Focus Surveys can take place anytime throughout the accreditation period or for any organizational changes.
 Focus surveys are unannounced. - 9.
 Complaint Survey: A Complaint Survey is conducted on organizations that have a complaint filed against them.
 Should ACHC determine during the investigation that a site visit is required, ACHC will conduct a Complaint Survey to determine if the complaint is substantiated.
 Complaint Surveys are unannounced. - 10.
 Disciplinary Action Survey: A Disciplinary Action Survey is conducted on organizations due to noncompliance from a previous survey, the ACHC Accreditation Standards and/or Accreditation Process and/or a breach in the ACHC Accreditation Agreement.
 Disciplinary Action Surveys are unannounced. - 11.
-Virtual Survey: A Virtual Survey is conducted using a virtual hosting solution that allow an audio, video, and camera web-based platform for virtual meetings, including, but not limited to: GoToMeeting, Microsoft Teams, Skype for Business, WebEx and Zoom.
-Virtual Surveys are offered to certain organization types depending on the parameters set by ACHC, state licensure requirements and regulations of the Centers for Medicare & Medicaid Services (CMS).
-Virtual Surveys review the same material as on on-site survey, and the organization need to show compliance with all ACHC standards, state and federal requirements.
-Virtual Surveys can be announced or unannounced depending on the program. - Full survey: This is a comprehensive survey examining all of the ACHC Accreditation Standards.
+Virtual Survey: A Virtual Survey is conducted using a virtual hosting solution that allows an audio, video, and camera web-based platform for virtual meetings, including, but not limited to: GoToMeeting, Microsoft Teams, Skype, Webex, and Zoom.
+Virtual surveys are offered to certain organization types, depending on the parameters set by ACHC, state licensure requirements, and regulations of the Centers for Medicare & Medicaid Services (CMS).
+Virtual surveys review the same material as an on-site survey, and the organization needs to show compliance with all ACHC standards, and state and federal requirements.
+Virtual surveys can be announced or unannounced, depending on the program.